Writing goals are important, and you don’t need us to tell you that (no matter where you are in your book writing process).

 These challenging days will shake you to your core and flood your mind with doubt.
 In moments like these, instead of succumbing to writing excuses, revisit your “why” and focus on accomplishing one step at a time.

-The #1 question you need to focus on is: What’s the next step toward reaching your writing goals?
+The number one question you need to focus on is: What’s the next step toward reaching my writing goals?

 Don’t view the entire mountain at once.
-What this means is that you don’t want to look too far ahead.
+You don’t want to look too far ahead.

 Focus on what you can do today to move the needle forward.

 Take your first step toward the top.
-Soon enough, you will reach that long awaited breathtaking view at the “top.”
+Soon enough, you will reach that breathtaking, long-awaited view.